Zorba-the-buddhah/Zorba-The-Buddhah.github.io/indicators/chandelier-exit.md

 ## Parameters

 - **ATR Period**: Default is 22.
-Determines the lookback period for calculating ATR.
+Sets the lookback period for calculating the ATR.
 - **ATR Multiplier**: Default is 3.0.
-Adjusts the distance of the stop from the price.
+Adjusts the distance of the stop from the price based on the ATR.

 ## Download